23K Mile Automatic: 1988 Porsche 944 – Sold?

 (Click on the photograph below to expand it and navigate through all the others)

 The Porsche 944: this is the sports car seemingly everyone can still buy.
-It has remained somewhat affordable (if you stay off the PCA classifieds, that is) and can be bought for relative peanuts if you buy a project car.
-But those occasional high water mark sales are driving sellers to ask top dollar, even if their car doesn’t match the specs or condition of the models sold in a mid-five figures transaction.
-The seller’s car is a 1988 944 that has a lofty asking price, likely driven by its very low recorded mileage of just 23,752.
-You’ll find the 944 here on Craigslist on Long Island for $25,000.
-Comparing that price against the Classic.com model guide shows us that the seller is asking slightly above the going rate for a 944 which is pegged at $20,661.
+It has remained somewhat affordable (if you stay off the PCA classifieds) and can be bought for relative peanuts if you buy a project car.
+But those occasional high watermark sales are driving sellers to ask top dollar, even if their car doesn’t match the specs or condition of the models sold in a mid-five figures transaction.
+The seller’s car was a 1988 944 with a lofty asking price, likely driven by its very low recorded mileage of 23,752.
+The seller once had it listed on Craigslist in November 2022 on Long Island for $25,000.
+Comparing that price against the Classic.com model guide shows us that the seller is asking slightly above the going rate for a 944, which is pegged at $20,661.

 We do love the 944 here at Guys With Rides.
 It’s a solid performer in any configuration, but especially when found in “S” specification or with the turbocharged four-cylinder under the hood.
 The market has been ticking upwards for the best cars, especially late production 944 Turbos with the updated bumpers and wider phone dial wheels.
 The naturally-aspirated cars are obviously worth a touch less, but not by much – and the 944 S2 is one of the best handling cars sold in 1990s, and it remains somewhat attainable, too, if not a low-mileage or time-warp specimen (those cars are commanding top dollar right now).
 The seller is right to ask for all the money for his low-mileage example, but I’m afraid it has a major strike against it: the automatic transmission.
 While I am not an “anti-automatic” crusader, I do feel a 944 deserves three pedals.